cNikolaou/UFLDL-Tutorial/README.md

 ---

 This repository contains the MATLAB implementation of the exersises from the [Unsupervised Feature Learning and Deep Learning](http://ufldl.stanford.edu/wiki/index.php/UFLDL_Tutorial) (UFLDL) Tutorial.

+The folder for each exercise contains the training data as well.